-Canadians just need to fill out an online form before going, and show proof of accommodation or tourist-based activity .
-Update July 11 – Canadians may now need a 48 hour negative-PCR test to enter.
-Clarification to follow.
+Canadians will need to fill out an online form before going, show proof of accommodation or tourist-based activity, and provide a 48-hour negative-PCR test to enter.

 See all the info about Croatia's reopening, including the forms for Canadians.

-Cuba is requiring Canadians to be tested on arrival, but it's free!
+Cuba is requiring Canadians to fill out a health online declaration form and be tested on arrival.

 See more about Cuba reopening for Canadians

 On July 1, Curacao reopened their border for Canadian tourists!